Quramy/ts-server-side-anatomy/presentation/slides/20_main.md

 ---

-## Language Service does not depend on Node.js's fs
+## Language service does not depend on Node.js's fs

 ---

-## Language Service run on Web browser
+## We can run it on Web browser

 ---